-At CERN a student with, for example, an IPP summer fellowship or participating in the project through the

-Woodsworth Science Abroad program, will be able to join our efforts in understanding how the prototype ITk readout electronics responds to neutron and ionizing radiation dosage.
+At CERN a student with, for example, an IPP summer fellowship will be able to join our efforts in understanding how the prototype ITk readout electronics responds to neutron and ionizing radiation dosage.
 This work will use intense radioactive sources.
-We will be focusing on tests of the ''production'' versions of the readout chip, the so-called ABCStar.
+We will be focusing on tests of the ''production" versions of the readout chip, the so-called ABCStar.

-Contact: Richard Teuscher or Pekka Sinervo
+Contact: Richard Teuscher, Pierre Savard or Nikolina Ilic